 Native machine learning for ElasticSearch was first introduced as an Elastic Stack (ELK Stack) feature in 2017.
 It came from Elastic's acquisition of Prelert, and was designed for anomaly detection in time series metrics data.
 The Elastic ML technology has since evolved to include anomaly detection for log data.
 So why is a new approach needed for Elastic Stack machine learning?

 Why use Machine Learning on Elasticsearch Logs in the First Place?

 Detecting and diagnosing the root cause of software problems is a slow and tedious process, particularly for new (previously unseen) failure modes.
 Think about what a skilled SRE or developer does when troubleshooting an unknown or complex problem: First there’s hunting through logs and dashboards for familiar clues and error conditions.
 Once the familiar ones are exhausted, it’s about looking for new or rare errors, or event patterns that seem different from the norm.
 And finally, it might involve correlating event sequences across logs from different services.
-The ultimate goal of using Elastic Stack machine learning is to have a system that can automate the troubleshooting process.
+The ultimate goal of using Elastic Stack machine learning (ELK Stack ML) is to have a system that can automate the troubleshooting process.

 Limitations of the Native Elasticsearch Machine Learning Stack

 In the context of troubleshooting software problems, Elastic machine learning offers two main anomaly detection capabilities for log data (these are described below).
 In testing at Zebrium and based on customer feedback, the results using ELK Stack machine learning were noisy and required a significant amount of human effort to interpret (you can see an example in this video).